DerynBoscariol/forked-hackathon-set/police-crime-truck.markdown

 #### Variables/Settings

 Status: Can be set to "on" or "off".
-When there a alert in the city.
+When there is a alert in the city.

 ## Pseudocode